-- Humanities Postgraduate Handbook 2015 (contains course codes, Faculty rules etc)
+- Faculty Postgraduate Handbook 2016 : contains course codes, Faculty rules etc.

 - Visit the Postgraduate Office located in Room 105, Beattie Building.
 UCT Upper Campus.

 The minimum requirement for any Honours programme is that the applicant have a Bachelors degree in the relevant discipline or equivalent qualification.
 Further requirements beyond this minimum typically apply, although these will be specific to any given programme of study.
-Applicants should consult the Humanities Postgraduate Handbook 2015 for details of any further requirements beyond this minimum.
+Applicants should consult the Faculty Postgraduate Handbook 2016 for details of any further requirements beyond this minimum.

 PhD or Doctoral programmes: